What to Pack for an Adventure Hiking Elopement – The Ultimate Adventure Elopement Hiking Gear List

 So you made the brave decision to follow your heart and not have the traditional wedding.
 You’re going to elope instead.
 You are about to start planning (or maybe in the middle of planning) the most magical, adventurous, meaningful, fun, exhilarating day of your life!
 But there is still planning to do, and questions that need to be answered.
 Keep reading to learn what to pack for an adventure hiking elopement.

-When going out into nature, being prepared is the number one piece of advice any outdoor enthusiasts will give you.
+When going out into nature, being prepared is the number one piece of advice any outdoor enthusiast will give you.
 This blog will list every item you could possibly think of that you might want to pack for your hiking elopement, and I will explain why you would need these items.
 We are also leaving links to our favorite gear choice in case you want to start planning your adventure right now.
 (We are not in any way affiliated with these companies and/or their products.
 We are only recommending these products based on our experience.)
 Now, there are many different styles of elopements, but for this blog, we are mainly focusing on what to pack for a hiking elopement.
 We are also skipping over the main items for your hiking elopement such as a wedding dress, and your vows.
 Those are things you already know you need to bring for a wedding day.
-We are listing here the items you probably aren’t thinking of, and only avid hikers, like ourselves would know to suggest.
-Now, a lot of these depends on the season on which you are planning to elope, so go ahead and skip over the winter hiking elopement items if you’re planning to elope in warmer weather.
+We are listing here the items you probably aren’t thinking of, and only avid hikers, like ourselves, would know to suggest.
+Now, a lot of these depend on the season on which you are planning to elope, so go ahead and skip over the winter hiking elopement items if you’re planning to elope in warmer weather.
 Alright, let’s get down to it, continue reading to figure out what to pack for an adventure hiking elopement.

 Essential Items – What to Pack for an Adventure Hiking Elopement